-- Shall have an accumulative high school GPA of 3.0 - 2.
-Shall have been academically eligible the entire current school year. - Must have displayed good leadership, sportsmanship, character, cooperation, and made contributions to the team as determined by coaches, administration and counselor.

-- Any athlete who fails to complete any sport will not be eligible for this award. - Eligible Sports include Baseball, Basketball, Cheerleading, Cross-Country Fast-Pitch Softball, Football, Powerlifting, Slow-Pitch Softball and Track.
+- Shall have qualified for the Principal's Honor Roll or Superintendent's Honor Roll at the end of each grading period. - 2.
+Shall have been academically eligible the entire current school year.
+Shall not have been on academic probation for the entire school year. - Must have lettered in two sports during the school year. - Must have displayed good leadership, sportsmanship, character, cooperation, and made contributions to the team as determined by coaches, administration and counselor. - 5.
+Any athlete who fails to complete any sport will not be eligible for this award. - Eligible Sports include Baseball, Basketball, Cheerleading, Cross-Country Fast-Pitch Softball, Football, Slow-Pitch Softball and Track.